talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

   `prerequisite_subtotal_range` - must match coupon list minimum subtotal

-If Price Rule passes validation, it can be attached to a coupon list and will be used as a new destination for all the coupons created from that moment on.
+If the Price Rule passes validation, it can be attached to a coupon list and will be used as a new destination for all the coupons created from that moment on.

 .. note::
-  All the previously generated coupons will remain in the Price Rule that was used when they were auto-synced.
+  All previously generated coupons will retain the attributes of the Price Rule that was used at the point at which they were created (auto-synced).

 Shopify Price Rule Changed Email Notification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You might modify Price Rules on Shopify by mistake, making them incompatible with the coupon lists they are attached to.
+If you modify a Price Rules on Shopify, it could make them incompatible with the coupon lists they are attached to.
 In order to find out about such changes as early as possible, we have a daily monitoring job that checks that Price Rules have no critical differences from respective coupon lists.

 Attributes that are checked in this job are the following: